DShield-ISC/dshield/README.md

 - provide a script to update all Python packages to most recent version using pip
 - do all the user input stuff at the beginning of the script so it will run the long lasting stuff afterwards
 - tighten the firewall
+- the PREROUTING chain contains redirects for ports, theses redirects falsify dshield iptable reports because the redirect target port is reported in the logs
 - many other stuff :)

 # DEV Instance - web.py and sitecopy.py